The epigenesis and development of new genetic capacities

 If we look at folklore narratives or stories; many are teaching stories, as they contain wisdom and knowledge in their convoluted and colourful weavings.
 The most important one, in this particular topic, is “The Thousand and One Nights” (Alf Laylah wa Laylah), a tome of collected works whose span is over many centuries of collation.
 It tells of the courtesan Shahrzad telling stories every night to put the King or Shah in the mood to hear the sequel the following night, delaying her execution.
 (The King was in the habit of sleeping with a courtesan and having her executed the following morning!)

 Within the book is the extraordinary teaching story of Ala’din (Arabic: علاء الدين, ʻAlāʼ ad-Dīn) whose name means ‘nobility of faith’ or ‘nobility (excellence) of religion’.
+It was inserted into the original tales somewhere mid millenia.
+Even if this is a late insertion of a tale, its importance cannot be pushed aside.

 The story of Aladdin